 Pupils are expected to use the bus service in operation after all training sessions to keep in line with the 'Green Travel Plan'.
 The bus stops at Hinchley Wood Station, Surbiton Hockey Club, Balaclava Road, Surbiton Train Station and the final stop is the Surbiton Assembly Rooms.
-Parents are welcome to collect from these sites but should refrain from entering the Hinchley Wood site to collect after training.
+Parents are welcome to collect from these sites. however there is no on-site parking and parents should refrain from driving into the Hinchley Wood site to collect after training.